healeycodes/queuedle/notes.md

    - Checks both horizontal and vertical words
    - Validates words against dictionary
    - Prevents counting sub-words of longer words
-   - Assigns unique colors to different words
+   - Assigns border classes to each tile to wrap the entire word with a blue outline
+   - Handles overlapping words by combining borders

 3. Scoring:
    - Calculates points based on word lengths
-   - Applies move penalty
    - Updates total score

 ### Visual Features
-- Rainbow gradient borders for word highlighting
+- Soft blue outline for word highlighting using CSS borders
 - Disabled states for restricted moves
 - Fade effects for future queue letters
 - Responsive design for different screen sizes